What is your approach to working with clients?

 “Yes… kind of.
 I shoot dark and moody in natural light but also dark and moody with artificial light which features more shadows and highlights.”

 Which do you prefer?

 “I like ‘em both!
-There’s a bit more set-up for the dark and moody style so it requires more time.”
+There’s a bit more set-up with the artificial light so it requires more time.”

 How would people describe your working style?

 “I’m pretty easy-going but very organized.
 I like to pre-plan what I’m going to be shooting for each client a day or two beforehand, but I always save time at the end for some experimentation.”Bare Necessities Shop All Bras + FREE Shipping with code FREESHIP

 Can you elaborate on that?